VB6Hobbyst7/debitor-crud/README.md

 # debitor-crud

-## Customers Data Manager embedded in Excel Application
+## Accounts Manager embedded in Excel Application

 This Project is for my learning purposes, committed to refactor the procedural code to object oriented paradigm.